 This is the co-working cafe you choose when you want to pair tech with coffee, in more ways than one.
 Street level: the coffee bar has a room full of tables for freelancers or industry events and a third-wave (coffee-as-science) pour-over machine that’s one of only TWO in Canada.
 Above the co-working-friendly space is BrainStation, a tech school and digital industry hub.
 Think airy and modern and full of tech-designer types.
 Quantum is also jumping on the education train by offering brewing courses out of their downtown hub.

 Local roaster Matchstick lives at the hub at Fraser and Kingsway.
 Most people only pass by the area on their commute, but there’s a surprising amount of good food and parking space to make a pit stop.
 Grab a seat at Matchstick’s long communal table and definitely consider anything served on the house-baked bread.
-FYI: these guys have equally beautiful spaces in Chinatown and up Main St. by Riley Park, and on Davie St. downtown.
+FYI: these guys have equally beautiful spaces in Yaletown, Chinatown, up Main St. by Riley Park, and on Davie St. downtown.

 You may know them for their signature sourdough sold across Vancouver, but this bakehouse also has a strong coffee menu.
 Sure, get the fresh bread topped with avocado and poached eggs or the Picnic Board Lunch, but don’t skip the caffeine fix from local roasters.
 Situated on the the edge of the Downtown Eastside, the heritage building is laid with the original tile floor and a dim but cozy atmosphere.
 Fitt Tip: order a “Suspended Coffee” so someone less fortunate in the neighbourhood gets a cup of joe on the house.